bcgov/moh-bcer/packages/bcer-api/README.md

 4. Run `npm run start`
 5. The API will be exposed onto `http://localhost:4000`

+NOTE: We are currently decrypting the DB Password.
+In order to run this properly, either have no password in your local database, encyrpt it using the values in `ormconfig.js` to fill in your `DB_PASSWORD` environment variable, or remove the decrypting code from `ormconfig.js` (but please do not commit this change).

 ## Build and Deploy
 We have four environments for this app - Internal/UAT hosted on AWS, and a Dev, Test, and Prod server hosted by CGI on premise.